Dental Bridge Rockville, MD

 Dental Bridges in Rockville, MD

-Dental bridges are custom-fabricated dental restorations that replace missing teeth.
-They’re an effective restorative treatment for a single missing tooth and are most commonly used to replace consecutive missing teeth.
-A dental bridge is either secured to adjacent healthy teeth or can be anchored in place using dental implants for added oral health benefits.
+Dental bridges are custom-fabricated dental restorations that replace lost teeth.
+They’re an effective restorative dentistry treatment for a single missing tooth and can replace consecutive missing teeth.
+Dr. Ali Sarkarzadeh and Dr. Sina Farzin can secure a dental bridge to adjacent healthy teeth.
+They can also anchor a bridge in place using dental implants for added oral health benefits.

-Rockville dentist Dr. Ali Sarkarzadeh encourages patients to replace missing teeth as soon as possible.
-Missing teeth can jeopardize the integrity of the bite and the function of the jaw.
-Patients with missing teeth are more likely to develop additional oral health concerns.
-Dr. Sarkarzadeh uses the latest in dental technology and modern dental materials for natural-looking and comfortable results.
+Our Rockville dentists encourage patients to replace their missing teeth as soon as possible.
+Missing teeth can jeopardize the integrity of your bite and the function of the jaw.
+Patients with lost teeth are more likely to develop additional oral health concerns as well.
+Dr. Sarkarzadeh uses the latest in dental technology and modern dental materials to provide natural-looking and comfortable results.

 Our dentists recommend replacing missing teeth with implant-supported dental bridges.
-A fixed dental bridge, supported by dental implants, provides the most natural replacement for missing teeth.
-The success rate of implants is 35% higher than traditional bridgework.
-They also eliminate the need to degrade healthy teeth.
-Additionally, dental implants promote continued bone growth, preventing both bone shrinkage and gum recession associated with traditional bridges and dentures.
+A fixed dental bridge provides the most natural replacement for missing teeth.
+The success rate of implant-supported bridges is 35% higher than traditional bridgework.
+Additionally, dental implants promote jawbone growth, preventing both bone shrinkage and gum recession associated with traditional bridges and dentures.

 Treatment using dental bridges will vary depending on the personal needs and goals of the patient.
-Every patient will receive a personalized oral health exam and treatment plan to determine which style of dental bridge will best support their long-term oral health.
+Every patient will receive a personalized oral health exam and treatment plan.
+We will determine which style of dental bridge will best support your long-term oral health.

 Traditional Dental Bridge

-affordable dental bridge in Rockville MarylandDental bridges can be secured using adjacent teeth.
+Our dentists can secure a traditional dental bridge using adjacent teeth.
 Dr. Sarkarzadeh prepares the teeth by removing a substantial amount of the tooth structure to make room for the bridge.
-While this is the traditional method for securing a bridge, it does compromise the structure and health of the anchor teeth, and many patients will require further maintenance and care in the future.
+While this is the traditional method for securing a bridge, it does compromise the structure and health of the anchor teeth.
+Many patients will require further maintenance and care in the future.

-Dr. Sarkarzadeh will take impressions of the prepared teeth.
-We send molds to a dental lab to create the final restoration.
-Patients will be provided with a temporary restoration while they wait for their final dental bridge.
+After preparing the teeth, Dr. Sarkarzadeh will take digital impressions of the prepared teeth.
+We will send the molds to our dental lab to create the final restoration.
+We may provide you with a temporary bridge while you wait for your new dental bridge.

 Implant-Secured Dental Bridge

 Dr. Farzin is a highly trained oral surgeon.
-He works from our Rockville, MD dentist office to provide patients with in-house dental implant treatments.
+He works from our Rockville dental office to provide patients with in-house dental implant treatments.
 Patients benefit from our full-service implants, enjoying a more streamlined experience without the need for visits to specialists.

 Dr. Farzin will surgically implant at least two dental implants.
 After surgery, you will need about three to six months of healing time to allow the implant post to fuse with the surrounding bone.
 This creates a durable foundation for the bridge and replacement root structure.
 Once healed, you will return to have your custom bridge secured to your implants.